-An IPSec based VPN, such as DFL-200 VPN, is made up by two parts:
+An IPSec based VPN, such as that of the DFL-200, is made up of two basic parts:

-- Internet Key Exchange protocol (IKE) - IPSec protocol (ESP)
+- Internet Key Exchange security protocol (IKE) - IPSec protocol (ESP)

 The first part, IKE, is the initial negotiation phase, where the two VPN endpoints agree on which methods will be used to provide security for the underlying IP traffic.
 Furthermore, IKE is used to manage connections, by defining a set of Security Associations (SA), for each connection.
 Each SA is unidirectional, so there will be at least two SA per IPSec connection.
 The other part is the actual IP data being transferred, using the encryption and authentication methods agreed upon in the IKE negotiation.
 This can be accomplished in a number of ways; by using the IPSec protocol ESP.